jjdarcy/cantrilltips/README.md

 * So watch a video and do a lab.
 Take short notes.
 Key points only.
 Your words only.
 No transcribing what the speaker says.
 Must be your words.
 * Purpose of notes is to set up your brain.
 Create your mental structure to help you remember.
 Doesn’t work if they are too verbose

-## Practice Exams (Use tutorialsdojo.com)
+## Practice E xams (Use tutorialsdojo.com)
-Questions: do it in review mode one question at a time
+* Start doing questions in review mode one question at a time
 * First summarise on paper what it is asking you.
 In your words.
 * Then WHY each answer is right or wrong.
 Not just “I remember this, it’s C”
 * See the answer / explanations.